 Our work leads to projects that intersect a variety of topics including polymer science, thin film science and technology, organic chemistry, nanoscience & nanotechnology, nanomanufacturing, molecular modeling and molecular dynamics, and electronic and optical materials and devices.
-The materials and processes developed through our work are applied towards the fabrication of everything from structured materials (e.g. phase separated block copolymers) to silicon and graphene based devices and integrated circuits to polymeric scaffolds for tissue engineering.
+The materials and processes developed through our work are applied towards the fabrication of a wide variety of things including: structured materials (e.g. microphase separated block copolymers), silicon and graphene based electronic devices, and polymeric scaffolds for tissue engineering.
 In virtually all of our work we address our problems through a combination of detailed experimental and modeling/simulation approaches.

-Examples of current projects include: (1) design of new block copolymers and processes for the directed self assembly (DSA) and fabrication of nanostructures, (2) modeling and simulation of block copolymer phase separation using advanced and novel molecular dynamics, (3) design of new photoresist materials and processes for sub-20nm patterning, (4) studies of the physicochemical property behavior of polymer ultra-thin films, and (5) directed synthesis of graphene.
+Examples of current projects include: (1) design of new block copolymers and processes for the directed self assembly (DSA) and fabrication of nanostructures, (2) modeling and simulation of block copolymer phase separation using advanced and novel molecular dynamics techniques, (3) design of new photoresist materials and processes for sub-20nm patterning, (4) studies of the physicochemical property behavior of polymer ultra-thin films, and (5) directed synthesis of graphene.
 We invite you to explore our work further.

 Figure 1: Example of negative tone molecular resist designed by our group and the 15 nm line-space structures formed for integrated circuit fabrication through EUV exposure of this material.